 There is no sphere that his mind didn’t travelled.
 He was there to create and embellish the housing, planning, constructing and glorifying with his idea of art that made him popular and left a mark so great that even today his techniques and building designs are followed by the top famous Architects around the world.

 He was the founder of the idea of “Purism” and dedicated his life to it.
-He condemned the thought that objects used in the houses are mere decorations and advocated in favour of creating spaces that were not decorations but art itself and more importantly are useful tools.
+He condemned the thought that objects used in the houses are mere decorations and advocated in favor of creating spaces that were not decorations but art itself and more importantly are useful tools.

 He cited many examples to explain his Purist theory where he said that, “A house is a machine to live in.”
-His central idea was that the elements in houses like chairs, bottles, and basket are not pieces of decoration but they are useful objects emphasising on that “Decor is not necessary.
+His central idea was that the elements in houses like chairs, bottles, and basket are not pieces of decoration but they are useful objects emphasizing on that “Decor is not necessary.
 Art is necessary.”

 Le Corbusier works and the buildings he created are so well appreciated that even UNESCO accredited it with “The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement” on July 17, 2016, , respectively where seventeen of his marvelous projects were listed.
 Such was the caliber of this Swiss-born French architect!